jsoma/playfair-projects/projects/barnaby_skinner/football_scraper/STORY.md

 ---
 title: "Borussia Dortmund Dominated Transfers This Summer"

-summary: You would expect the serial Champions Bayern Munich to be the top buyer and seller of footballers in the league.
+summary: "You would expect the serial Champions Bayern Munich to be the top buyer and seller of footballers in the league.
 And most years it usually is.
-This time round last year's runners up have bought players for nearly 110m Euros and sold players for even more: nearly 120m Euros.
+This time round last year's runners up have bought players for nearly 110m Euros and sold players for even more: nearly 120m Euros."
 ---

 ![Bilanz](Bundesliga_Transfer_Bilanz.png)